doo/scanbot-barcode-scanner-sdk-example-xamarin/README.md

 After the trial period is over all SDK functions as well as the UI components (like Barcode Scanner UI) will stop working.
 You have to restart the app to get another trial period.

-To get an unrestricted "no-strings-attached" 30 day trial license, please submit the [Trial License Form](https://scanbot.io/en/sdk/demo/trial) on our website.
+To get an unrestricted, "no-strings-attached" 30-day trial license, please submit the [Trial License Form](https://scanbot.io/en/sdk/demo/trial) on our website.